New Entrant Information

-If you use a truck, including a pick up truck towing a trailer, to conduct business in Michigan (Intrastate) the usdot lettering requirements apply to you!
+If you use a truck to conduct business in Michigan (intrastate), including a pick up truck towing a trailer, the USDOT lettering requirements apply to you!
 This also applies to farmers using trucks with a gross weight of 10,000 lbs or more.
-See Michigan Lettering law.

-Michigan has adopted several parts of the FMCSR into state law, where the FMCSR use the term INTERstate, under Michigan law it means INTRAstate, INTERstate, either or both...
+Michigan has adopted several parts of the FMCSR into state law, where the FMCSR uses the term INTERstate, under Michigan law it means INTRAstate, INTERstate, either or both.
 Act 181 of 1963.

-(e) Drug and alcohol use and testing policies, procedures and records
+- Drug and alcohol use and testing policies, procedures, and records

-The Michigan Center for Truck Safety (MCTS) has training and education available, through FREE workshops, seminars and onsite visits, to assist “New Entrants” in meeting the auditing requirement.
+The Michigan Center for Truck Safety (MCTS) has training and education available through free workshops, seminars, and onsite visits to assist ‘New Entrants’ in meeting the auditing requirements.
 If you are interested in learning more about these programs and services, please contact our Lansing office at 800-682-4682.
 If you are in the Upper Peninsula, you can contact our Escanaba office at 800-469-7364.